RorryB/ultralytics/examples/YOLOv11-Dendritic-COCO/README.md

 ### How Can I Troubleshoot Issues?

-For debugging, check out the [PyTorch Dendritic AI Github](https://github.com/PerforatedAI/PerforatedAI) or get in touch with their team on their [website](https://www.perforatedai.com).
+For debugging, check out the [PyTorch Dendritic AI GitHub](https://github.com/PerforatedAI/PerforatedAI) or get in touch through their [website](https://www.perforatedai.com).

 ## 🤝 Contributing